praveen-somesh/hello-world/README.md

 # hello-world
-creating the repository
+1.creating the repository

-Making changes in the readme file for 1st time
+2.Making changes in the readme file for 1st time

+3.Installed git bash and setup the email and clone it (hello world)